markshust/falcon/packages/create-falcon-app/README.md

 yarn start
 ```

-You can also initialize a project from one of the [examples](./../../examples):
+You can also initialize a project using one of our [example](./../../examples) templates:

 ```bash
 npx create-falcon-app --example shop-with-blog my-custom-app